martinvonz/jj/docs/templates.md

 * `parents: List<Commit>`
 * `author: Signature`
 * `committer: Signature`
+* `signature: CommitSignature`: The information about a cryptographic signature of the commit.
 * `working_copies: String`: For multi-workspace repository, indicate working-copy commit as `<workspace name>@`.
 * `current_working_copy: Boolean`: True for the working-copy commit of the